drmly/drmly/README.md

 ./ngrok http 8080

-ånd †hen your terminal will display the ngrok url to use on your cell phone, for example: http://c55d5584.ngrok.io     Type that into your phone.
+ånd then your terminal will display the ngrok url to use on your cell phone, for example: http://c55d5584.ngrok.io     Type that into your phone.

 ------------------